Willamette Zone

 DEXTER RESERVOIR: trout, largemouth bass, smallmouth bass

-Will be stocked again the week of Oct.
+Was last stocked the week of Oct.
 1 with 5,000 rainbow trout.

 DORENA RESERVOIR: trout, largemouth bass, smallmouth bass, yellow perch, crappie, bluegill

-Will be stocked again the week of Oct.
+Was last stocked the week of Oct.
 7 with 2,500 rainbow trout.

 FALL CREEK: trout